lotte-detaeye/cub3D/README.md

 Shoutout to @mcombeau for making available a very nice collection of maps and textures

-And thanks to @MacMosby for being a chill and very meticulous partner at the same time
+And thanks to @MacMosby for being a chill and meticulous partner at the same time